simonhw/middle-earth-champion/README.md

 The program was deployed on Heroku to allow the CI assessor and other interested parties to view and interact with the program.

 ### Local Deployment
-To deploy this program locally on your own device, please follow the steps below:
+To deploy this program locally on your device, please follow the steps below:

 #### Forking
 1. Log in or sign up to GitHub.